-Rather than concentrating on ab-specific movements, doing multi-joint, free-weight exercises like squats and deadlifts is a more effective way to train your abs, according to research published in the June 2013 issue of The Journal of Strength and Conditioning Research.
+Rather than concentrating on ab-specific movements, doing multi-joint, free-weight exercises like squats and deadlifts is a more effective way to train your abs, according to research in the June 2013 issue of the Journal of Strength and Conditioning Research.
 And unlike traditional ab isolation exercises, free-weight exercises offer the added health benefits of improved strength, bone density and cardiovascular health.

 "Compound movements will address those whole-body movement patterns in order to strengthen your core in a way that's going to be specific to the activity in your lifestyle."

 If you want to keep some ab exercises in your workout routine, prioritize moves that will engage your core properly.
 Try these four exercises, courtesy of Samuel Chan, physical therapist at Bespoke Treatments in New York City.